Shi Chong: Life

-In the first year of Yuankang (291), Yang Jun became regent.
+After the death of Emperor Wu of Jin in May 290, Yang Jun became regent to Emperor Hui.
 As a dissident, Shi Chong left the capital and became Governor of Jingzhou.
-Later, he was appointed as Dasinong (大司农, in charge of finance).
+Later, he was appointed as dasinong (大司农, in charge of finance).
 However, the appointment was cancelled because he left his post before the official announcement.
-Shortly after, he was appointed as Zhenglu General, guarding the Xuzhou region.
+Shortly after, he was appointed as Zhenglu Jiangjun, guarding the Xuzhou region.
 Soon, he was removed after an incident where he became drunk and fought with Gao Dan, Governor of Xuzhou.

 After Queen Regent Jia Nanfeng gained power, he became a friend of Jia's nephew, Jia Mi, by flattering the latter.
 It was recorded that whenever Guo Huai, Jia Nanfeng's mother passed by, Shi would stop and prostrate himself before her.

-In the first year of Yongkang (300), the Prince of Zhao, Sima Lun, exterminated the Jia family.
+In the first year of the Yongkang era (300), the Prince of Zhao, Sima Lun, exterminated the Jia family in May.
 Shi Chong was removed from his post as an ally of the family.
 Sun Xiu, a favorite of Sima Lun, hated Shi Chong over the beauty of Shi's concubine, Lüzhu (绿珠), and framed Shi that he had conspired with Prince of Huainan, Sima Yun, who rebelled against Sima Lun.
-Shi Chong was subsequently executed along with his family.
+Shi Chong was subsequently executed along with his family; Pan Yue and his family were also executed.